microsoft/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in VSTS and Azure.md

     ![In the Visual Studio Team Services web interface for TailspinToys, Code, Branches, and the New Branch button are highlighted.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image106.png "Visual Studio Team Services window")

-2. Click the "New branch" button in the upper right corner of the page.
+2. Select the "New branch" button in the upper right corner of the page

 3. In the "Create a branch" dialog, enter a name for the new branch.
 In this scenario, name it "new-heading".
 In the "Based on" field, be sure master is selected.

     ![In the Create a branch dialog box, new-heading is highlighted in the Name box, master is highlighted in the Based on box, and Create branch is highlighted at the bottom.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image107.png "Create a branch dialog box")

-4. Click "Create branch".
+4. Select "Create branch"

 ### Task 2: Make a code change to the feature branch

-1. Click on the name of the newly created branch.
+1. Select the name of the newly created branch.
 This will present the "Files" window.

     ![This is a screenshot of the Files window for Tailspin Toys.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image108.png "Files window")

-2. Next, you'll make a change to a page in the web application in the web browser.
+2. Next, you'll make a change to a page in the web application in the web browser

-3. Click on the "TailspinToys.Web" folder.
+3. Select the "TailspinToys.Web" folder

-4. Then, click on the "Views" folder.
+4. Then, select the "Views" folder

-5. Then, click on the "Home" folder.
+5. Then, select the "Home" folder

-6. Locate and click on the "Index.cshtml" file.
+6. Locate and select the "Index.cshtml" file.
 You will now see the contents of the file.

-7. Click on the "Edit" button on the top right of the screen to begin editing the page.
+7. Select the "Edit" button on the top right of the screen to begin editing the page

     ![The screenshot depicts the editing page for Index.cshtml.
 Index.cshtml is selected in the navigation pane, Index.cshtml is highlighted in the address bar, and Edit is highlighted at the top right.](images/Hands-onlabstep-by-step-ContinuousdeliverywithVSTSandAzureimages/media/image109.png "Editing page")